cchitsiang/awesome-stars/topics.md

 ## code

-- [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - AuroraEditor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
+- [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - Aurora Editor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.
 - [tldraw/tldraw](https://github.com/tldraw/tldraw) - a very good whiteboard
 - [soywod/react-pin-field](https://github.com/soywod/react-pin-field) - 📟 React component for entering PIN codes.
 - [glorious-codes/glorious-demo](https://github.com/glorious-codes/glorious-demo) - The easiest way to demonstrate your code in action.